Culture and etiquette

-Cambodians are reserved people and find public displays of affection offensive; people in the provinces are particularly conservative, the chunchiet, Cambodia’s minority hill-tribe people, even more so.
+Cambodians are reserved people and find public displays of affection offensive; people in the provinces are particularly conservative.
 Holding hands or linking arms in public, though quite a common sign of friendship between two men or two women, is considered unacceptable if it involves a member of the opposite sex; even married couples won’t touch each other in public.
-Cambodian women who value their reputation do not go out drinking and dancing, and many will not want to be seen out with a man unless he is her fiancé (and even then she will be chaperoned).
-Things are, of course, different for Cambodian men, who are seen out and about drinking, eating and partying everywhere.
-However, times are changing, and a more cosmopolitan attitude is gaining ground in the towns, where you’ll see groups of girls and boys out together, and women out with a group of friends.
+Traditionally, Cambodian women would not have gone out drinking or have been seen with a man who was not her fiancé or husband.
+Times are changing, however, and a more cosmopolitan attitude is gaining ground in the towns, where you’ll see groups of girls and boys out together.

-When visiting pagodas it’s important to wear clothes that keep your shoulders and legs covered.
-Hats should be removed when passing through the pagoda gate and shoes taken off before you go into any of the buildings (shoes are also removed before entering a Cambodian home).
-If you sit down on the floor inside the pagoda, do so with your feet to one side, not cross-legged, and don’t point your finger or the soles of your feet towards the image of the Buddha (in fact, you should observe the same rule towards people generally, in any location).
+When visiting temples it’s important to wear clothes that keep your shoulders and legs covered.
+Hats should be removed when passing through the temple gate and shoes taken off before you go into any of the buildings (shoes are also removed before entering a Cambodian home).
+If you sit down on the floor inside a shrine, avoid pointing the soles of your feet towards any Buddha images (in fact, you should observe the same rule towards people generally, in any location).
 Monks are not allowed to touch women, so women should take care when walking near monks, and avoid sitting next to them on public transport.